openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 100:  Endpoint I1 Enable/Disable or Type and Event

-Enable/Disable Endpoint I1 or select NotificationType and Event Choose whether the Endpoint I1 is disabled (and not shown on the UI) or enabled (and displayed on the UI).
-By enabling this endpoint (setting it to be either a notification sensor or a binary sensor), the user also selects a Notification Type and a Notification Event for which notification reports will be sent (in case the endpoint is configured as a notification sensor).
-After changing the values of the parameter, first exclude the device (without setting the parameters to their default values), then wait at least 30s and then re-include the device!
-When the parameter is set to the value 9 the notifications are sent for the Home Security notification type.
-If "endpoint enabled" (value is set to 1-9), parameter 11 must be set to "2" as "Window Sensor" to determine how device input I1 will operate
+Enable/Disable Endpoint I1 or select NotificationType and Event
+<p&gtChoose whether the Endpoint I1 is disabled (and not shown on the UI) or enabled (and displayed on the UI).
+By enabling this endpoint (setting it to be either a notification sensor or a binary sensor), the user also selects a Notification Type and a Notification Event for which notification reports will be sent (in case the endpoint is configured as a notification sensor).<br /&gt After changing the values of the parameter, first exclude the device (without setting the parameters to their default values), then wait at least 30s and then re-include the device!<br /&gt When the parameter is set to the value 9 the notifications are sent for the Home Security notification type.<br /&gt If "endpoint enabled" (value is set to 1-9), parameter 11 must be set to "2" as "Window Sensor" to determine how device input I1 will operate</p&gt
 The following option values may be configured -:

 | Value  | Description |